kemron/CIETAPi/README.md

-Restaurant registration would need to be done manually through the api as secret generation used for verification and record identification are not stored locally.
+Restaurant registration would need to be done manually through the api as generated secrets, used for verification and record identification are not stored locally.

 3. Sign up as client
 4. Add meals to restaurant
-4.b Add additional ingredients to meals
+5. Add additional ingredients to meals

 When restaurants are added with meals,feel free to run recommendation queries